Michael Riedel (journalist)

 Michael Riedel (born December 24, 1966) is an American theatre critic, conservative broadcaster, and columnist.
-He is the co-host of "Len Berman and Michael Riedel in the Morning" on 710 WOR in New York City, weekdays 6-10am.
-Riedel has been a controversial and influential Broadway columnist of the New York Post for over 20 years.
-Riedel's book Razzle Dazzle: The Battle for Broadway won the 2015 Marfield Prize for arts writing and is widely considered to be the successor to The Season, William Goldman's classic 1967 book about Broadway.
+He was the co-host of "Len Berman and Michael Riedel in the Morning" on 710 WOR in New York City, weekdays 6 to 10 a.m.
+The last show was November 8, 2024.
+The show was dropped as part of a series of layoffs by iHeartMedia.
+Reidel has been a Broadway columnist of the New York Post for more than 20 years.
+Riedel's book Razzle Dazzle: The Battle for Broadway won the 2015 Marfield Prize for arts writing.
 His second book, Singular Sensation: The Triumph of Broadway, was published by Avid Reader Press, a division of Simon & Schuster, on November 10, 2020.

-Riedel's skewering of Broadway shows and personalities in his column have made him a controversial and often feared figure on the New York theater scene.
+Riedel's skewering of Broadway shows and personalities in his column have made him a controversial figure on the New York theater scene.
 He has been called "the terrible infant of the New York press".

 Early life and education

 Riedel was born on December 24, 1966, and grew up in Geneseo, New York.
 His father was the athletic director for SUNY Geneseo and his mother was a grade-school librarian.
-He has been described as a "smart, sarcastic kid" who joined the Young Republicans at 12 and originally planned to become a lawyer and politician.
+He has been described as a "smart, sarcastic kid" who joined the Young Republicans at 12 and planned to become a lawyer and politician.

-He initially enrolled at Johns Hopkins University, but transferred after a year to Columbia University.
+He enrolled at Johns Hopkins University, but transferred after a year to Columbia University.
 While at Columbia, he acted in plays and regularly appeared on a radio show devoted to musical theater.
 The summer after his sophomore year, he interned for Liz McCann while she was producing the Broadway production of Les liaisons dangereuses.
 In 1989, he graduated magna cum laude and Phi Beta Kappa with a BA in History.

 Career

-After graduating from Columbia, Riedel served as Managing Editor of the now-defunct TheaterWeek magazine, which he attempted to make more literary by hiring highly respected theater figures such as critic Eric Bentley to write articles.
-He stayed friends with Bentley until the latter's death in 2020.
+After graduating from Columbia, Riedel served as managing editor of the now-defunct TheaterWeek magazine, which he attempted to make more literary by hiring highly theater figures such as critic Eric Bentley to write articles.
+He stayed friends with Bentley until his death in 2020.

-In 1993, he was hired as a gossip columnist for The Daily News and subsequently launched his now-famous column reporting the latest news and speculation about the Broadway theater scene.
+In 1993, he was hired as a gossip columnist for The Daily News reporting news and speculation about Broadway theater.
 In 1998, he moved his column to the New York Post, where he remains today.
 In September 2015, the Post announced that it was cutting the column from two columns a week to one.
 Riedel said of the change: "I'm happy about the changes.
 It's all part of a redesign of the features pages.
 If there's any 'breaking news,' I'll get it on the website and in the paper the next day."
 Riedel's Wednesday column was reinstated in the paper in 2016 after advertisers complained of its absence.
+Michael Riedel and Len Berman were laid off by iHeart Radio.
+Their final broadcast together was on November 8, 2024.